coredao-org/CoreDAO-Docs/docs/stake-and-delegate/CORE-staking.md

 To start staking, follow these steps to connect your wallet.
 Ensure you have CORE tokens in your wallet to participate in staking.

 - Click on the **Connect Wallet** button located at the top-right corner of the page.
-- Choose your preferred wallet (e.g., MetaMask, WalletConnect) from the available options.
+- Choose your preferred wallet (e.g., MetaMask, WalletConnect, etc.) from the available options.
 - Follow the on-screen prompts to complete the connection process securely.
 - Once connected, your wallet balance and details will be visible, and you can begin delegating CORE tokens.